 At one point in time, root canal therapy had a bad reputation.
 Many patients are still afraid to have a root canal done.
-In reality, root canal therapy is a relatively easy and painless procedure that Dr. Kathryn Alderman, our Lincoln, NE dentist, can complete in just 60-80 minutes.
+In reality, root canal therapy is a relatively easy procedure that Dr. Kathryn Alderman, our Lincoln, NE dentist, can complete in just 60-80 minutes.
 After the dentist gives you a root canal, you’ll feel much better, especially if you have been experiencing a sharp toothache or swelling due to an infected tooth.
 Root canal treatment utilizes the natural tooth to retain your bite and make the chewing process more efficient.
 Cosmetically, the tooth may require a new crown after a root canal is completed.
 This allows the tooth to appear normal and to be more durable.

 I have an autoimmune condition or am compromised medically.
 Is it still safe for me to have root canal therapy?
 Are root canals safe for overall health?

 Root canal therapy requires the removal of the source of a toothache.
 A toothache happens due to either an acutely inflamed nerve or a nerve that is infected or abscessed.
 If the tooth has acute inflammation, a gentle and affordable root canal is very safe for overall health.
 If the tooth’s nerve is infected or there is an abscess surrounding the tooth, it can be challenging to remove the entire infection.

 Often, the bacteria in an infected nerve cannot be completely removed.
 As a result, the tooth becomes a source of chronic infection.
 After removing the nerve and blood supply from the tooth, it becomes a virtually empty, dead space.
 Bacteria that was previously responsible for a simple toothache can multiply greatly in this empty space, leading to chronic infection in the patient’s mouth.

 What is the best solution for a toothache or an infected tooth?

 The best option is to set up an appointment with Dr. Kathryn Alderman.
 This Lincoln dentist understands the importance of removing bacteria and treating teeth with root canal therapy.
 Especially for patients with a compromised immune system, Dr. Kathryn Alderman is well-equipped to keep you safe.